citynetwork/docs/docs/howto/openstack/neutron/new-network.md

 RC file first.

 === "{{gui}}"
     On the top right-hand side of the {{gui}}, click the _Create_ button.
     A new pane will slide into view from the right-hand side of the browser window, titled _Create_.
+    You will notice several rounded boxes prominently displayed, each for defining, configuring, and instantiating a different {{brand}} object.
+    Go ahead and click the _Network_ box.

     ![Create a new object](assets/new-net-panel/shot-01.png)

-    You will notice several rounded boxes prominently displayed on that pane, each for defining, configuring, and instantiating a different
-    {{brand}} object.
-Go ahead and click the _Network_ box.
     A new pane titled _Create Network_ will slide over.
 At the top, type in a name and select one of the available regions for the new network.

     ![New network name and region](assets/new-net-panel/shot-02.png)
 === "OpenStack CLI"